audreysuit/BAE305-SP25-Lab10/README.md

 # Summary

 This lab provided hands-on experience with data analysis, visualization, and app development using Python and Streamlit.
-Working with two datasets—water station metadata and water quality measurements—we developed a full pipeline from data cleaning to interactive display.
-Using tools like Pandas, Matplotlib, and Folium, we first filtered and mapped water quality monitoring sites, then plotted key contaminant trends over time.
+Working with two datasets—water station metadata and water quality measurements—we developed a comprehensive pipeline, spanning from data cleaning to interactive display.
+Using tools such as Pandas, Matplotlib, and Folium, we first filtered and mapped water quality monitoring sites, and then plotted key contaminant trends over time.
 Finally, we built a Streamlit app that allowed users to upload datasets, filter by contaminant, date, and value range, and view corresponding stations on an interactive map with trend plots.
-This lab strengthened our understanding of data pipelines, frontend/backend integration, and deploying functional data apps for environmental monitoring.
+This lab strengthened our understanding of data pipelines, frontend and backend integration, and deploying functional data applications for environmental monitoring.

 # Materials
 - Computer